-(A) the licensee owns the licensed copy, the license does not preclude transfer of the licensee's contractual rights, and the transfer complies with federal copyright law for the owner of a copy to make the transfer; or (B) the license is transferable by its express terms and the financier fulfills any conditions to, or complies with any restrictions on, transfer.
+(A) the licensee owns the licensed copy, the license does not preclude transfer of the licensee's contractual rights, and the transfer complies with federal copyright law for the owner of a copy to make the transfer; or

+(B) the license is transferable by its express terms and the financier fulfills any conditions to, or complies with any restrictions on, transfer.

-(3) The financier's remedies under the financial accommodation contract are otherwise subject to the licensor's rights and the terms of the license.
+(3) The financier's remedies under the financial accommodation contract are subject to the licensor's rights and the terms of the license.

 SECTION 511.
-FINANCING ARRANGEMENTS: MISCELLANEOUS RULES.
+FINANCING ARRANGEMENTS: EFFECT ON LICENSOR'S RIGHTS.